RightFix/opencode-acode/readme.md

-> **NOTE:** To be able to use OpenCode, use keyboard apps that have Ctrl, Alt and Tab like CodeBoard, Hacker's Keyboard and similar.
+> **NOTE:** To be able to use OpenCode, use keyboard apps that have Ctrl, Alt and Tab like CodeBoard, Hacker's Keyboard and similar apps.

 # OpenCode Alpine Installer for Acode